syed-aban/syed-aban/README.md

 - 👋 Hi, I’m @syed-aban
-- 👀 I’m interested in Programming
+- 👀 I’m interested in GUIs
 - 🌱 I’m currently learning Python
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...